About Dr Estelle Paranque

 Estelle has undertaken archival research in the UK and in France and is an expert on Elizabeth I of England and her relations with France.
 She is also an expert on queenship, royal, and diplomatic studies during the sixteenth and seventeenth centuries.
 She has carried out research on other European monarchs including Isabel Clara Eugenia, Governor of the Spanish Netherlands, Henri III of France, Catherine de Médicis, and Elisabeth of Austria, Queen Consort of France.
 Estelle also has research interest in Anglo-French relations during the sixteenth century, monarchical representations in Europe and the Valois kings.

 Estelle is also a public historian who has extensively shared her research with the public through different venues.
-She has filmed for TV (BBC TWO, Secrets d’Histoire, etc.), appeared on Radio (BBC FOUR GREAT LIVES) and BBC NEWS, recorded a great number of podcasts (History Hit, Not Just the Tudors, Talking Tudors, Tudor Dynasty, History Hack) and has written blogs (ARTUK.org) and written and filmed teaching content for A-Level students (RETEACH, Massolit Lectures).
+She has filmed for TV (BBC TWO, Secrets d’Histoire, etc.), appeared on Radio (BBC FOUR GREAT LIVES AND WOMEN’S HOUR) and BBC NEWS, recorded a great number of podcasts (History Hit, Not Just the Tudors, Talking Tudors, Tudor Dynasty, History Hack) and has written blogs (ARTUK.org) and written and filmed teaching content for A-Level students (RETEACH, Massolit Lectures).

 Current projects under contract: